 Chesapeake Beach | MD

 Updated Waterfront Townhome in Chesapeake Beach!
 The entire first floor renovation includes a new half bath, new countertops/custom cabinets, granite counters, new ceramic tile, oversized sink and disposal.
 4 levels, 3.5 bathrooms and an upper loft bedroom or den with wet bar.
 With decks on every level overlooking the lagoon.
-A unique community with private sandy beach and pool on the water.
-Tennis courts to be studied by HOA, Boat slips available to purchase or rent.
+Updated bathrooms on all levels, New HVAC.
+A unique community with a private sandy beach and pool on the water.
+NEW Pickleball/Bocce court, Boat slips available to purchase or rent.
 Home warranty offered.
 Close to restaurants, shopping, grocery stores, Bayfront boardwalk, library, town hall and water activities.
 Commuter bus to DC every weekday and charter boat rentals nearby.
 Major stores a short 15 minute drive from the beach.
-Come see this ~jewel of the Chesapeake~.
+Come see this ~Jewel of the Chesapeake~.

 About an hour from DC with no bridges to cross, you will find the adjacent towns of Chesapeake Beach and North Beach, located in Calvert County, Maryland, where there are still places to discover and enjoy with family and friends.
 The town was established as a resort community at the end of the Chesapeake Beach Railway, a short-line railroad that ran to and from Washington, DC.
 A museum at the old railroad station still exists today and is listed on the National Register of Historic Places.
 The southern end of the city remains heavily wooded and is distinguished by the large sandstone cliffs called the Randle Cliffs.
 These cliffs, and others along the Western Shore of the Chesapeake Bay, tower as high as 180 feet above the water.
 In Chesapeake Beach, you’ll find quiet secluded beaches, waterfront restaurants, succulent seafood, water activities and events, and a quaint, historic, hometown quality of life that residents enjoy year-round.
 Spend a day charter fishing or choose one of the casual restaurants for enjoying Maryland crabs.